AdrianHu99/NOTES/FrontEnd/JavaScript.md

 `var` is now the **weakest signal available** when you define a variable in JavaScript.
 The variable may or may not be reassigned, and the variable may or may not be used for an entire function, or just for the purpose of a block or loop.

+2. The difference between **for...in** loop and **for(i;i < x; i++)** loop:

+`For..in` loop is for enumeration, it should not be used for array-like objects.
+The order of iteration is not guaranteed, the array indexes may not be visited in numeric order.
+And inherited properties are also enumerated.
+In short, it is looping object's properties.

+`For(i..)` loop is for iteration.

+3.